 Marine biologists investigate all kinds of issues and problems.
 Here are some typical areas of concern:

 Obviously, the balance of time spent outdoors and in the lab varies from one job to another.
 Most jobs are in research, development and monitoring.
-You could be involved in pure research – mapping what species are present in a particular area, for example, and trying to understand marine ecosystems.
+You could be involved in pure research – mapping what species are present in a particular area, surveying the health of coral reefs or trying to better understand marine ecosystems through novel research projects.
 Or, you could work in applied research, using the results of pure research to solve practical problems and to aid industries based on marine life.
 There are also opportunities for consultancy work, for example, conducting environmental impact assessments, environmental audits or waste management studies on behalf of governments, oil companies and organisations involved in renewable energy etc. Laboratory assistants and technicians support professional marine biologists in the more routine aspects of their work.

 What skills and personal qualities do you need?